 There are several ways that blockchain can be used to improve social welfare.
 Below are some of the most promising applications:

-Tracking financial assistance: Blockchain can be used to track payments made by governments and organizations to individuals and families.
+Tracking financial assistance: Blockchain can track payments made by governments and organizations to individuals and families.
 By creating a transparent record of these transactions, blockchain can help to reduce fraud and ensure that assistance goes to those who need it most.
 Additionally, this data can be used to measure the overall effectiveness of social welfare programs.

 Improving service delivery: Blockchain can also be used to track the delivery of social services, such as healthcare, education, and housing.
-By tracking service delivery, blockchain can help to ensure that assistance reaches those who need it most.
+By monitoring service delivery, blockchain can help to ensure that assistance reaches those who need it most.
 Additionally, this data can be used to improve the overall efficiency of social welfare programs.

 What Are the Challenges of Using Blockchain in Social Welfare?

 Scalability: Blockchain is currently not scalable enough to support large-scale applications.
-This is since each block can only store a limited amount of information.
+This is because each block can only store a limited amount of information.
 As a result, blockchain is not well suited for applications that require high throughput, such as tracking payments to large numbers of people.

 The Solution to Eradicate Extreme Poverty